Manmatha's Home Page

 with Victor Lavrenko and my former students Jiwoon Jeon and Shaolei Feng

-I have investigated a number of models in this area.
-These include both discrete
+I investigated a number of models in this area.
+These included both discrete

 and continuous relevance models (CMRM, CRM, MBRM and NCRM), a maximum entropy